A-Series-of-Dice-Based-Events/IronGods/Technology Guide/Weapons/README.md

 # Technological Weapons

-This section is likely going to be the most controversial of all the conversions as everyone has a different take on how firearms should work (at least until Guns and Gears comes out).
+This section is likely going to be the most controversial of all the conversions as everyone has a different take on how firearms should work.
 So for the most part these are only going to be conversions for levels, price and bulk.

 New traits will be indicated with a carat (^) and are linked to their explanation.